HuazeLoong/ConGraSyn/README.md

 python prepare_data.py
 ```

-Processed files will be saved to `MulConSyn\datas\processed`.
+Processed files will be saved to `ConGraSyn\datas\processed`.

 ## 2.3 Train the Model
-To train the MulConSyn model:
+To train the ConGraSyn model:
 ```bash
 python train.py
 ```
-Results will be saved to the `MulConSyn\datas\results` directory.
+Results will be saved to the `ConGraSyn\datas\results` directory.